SteelCodeTeam/SimpleAuths/README.md

-# Metallics Arts 1.19.2-1.6.0
+# Simple Auths 1.19.2-1.0.0

 ## Index 📋
-1. Introducing Metallics Arts
+1. Introducing Simple Auths!
 2. About us
 3. Requirements
 4. Changelog
 5. Future Improvements
 6. Fork me!
-7. Final Notes
+7. Final Notes & Contact Us!
 ---
 <br>

-## **Introducing Metallics Arts! ✨📘**
+## **Introducing Simple Auths! ✨📘**

-**You can download it here:** https://www.curseforge.com/minecraft/mc-mods/metallics-arts
+**You can download it here:** https://www.curseforge.com/minecraft/mc-mods/simple-auths

-**Immerse yourself in the world of "Mistborn" by Brandon Sanderson 💫.** We highly recommend familiarizing yourself with the saga before diving into this mod.
-And while you're at it, don't miss out on the author's other fantastic works!

-Metallics Arts is a captivating mod for Minecraft 1.19.2, seamlessly integrated with the Forge API.

-This mod is inspired by and builds upon Lego's Allomancy mod 🌟.
-We encourage you to explore his creation, as it offers a multitude of features and undoubtedly doubles the awesomeness!

-Our mod brings the three metal arts (Allomancy, Feruchemy, and Hemalurgy) to life in Minecraft 🌌.

-Discover new blocks, recipes, and items 💥!
-Unlock the astounding powers of metallic arts and elevate your gaming experience.
+Simple Auths is a small utility mod that implements a registration and login system for servers, and also implements control tools for multi-accounts by ip.

+Simple Auths performs all these actions thanks to its integration with MySQL databases usually offered by minecraft hostings.
+Also implements some administrative functions for op users or administrators.
+Allowing un-register accounts by ip or by username, or setting some limits on what an unregistered person can do.

+This project is still in active development, we are fixing bugs and improving functionality.
 <br>

 ------